'House of the Dragon' Episode 5 Recap

 "A most surprising end, Lady Rhea's skill as a rider and hunter were well known," Corlys says.

-Viserys and Hand of the King Strong exchange concerned glances.
+Viserys and the new Hand of the King exchange concerned glances.
 The implication is obvious: Foul play is at work.

 And by "foul play" I mean Daemon.
 And by "at work" I mean "killing his wife."